RADAR-base/radar-upload-source-connector/docs/README.md

 }
 ```

-or HTTP 409 Conflict if the revision does not match (i.e. another process is processing this file.)
+or HTTP status `409 Conflict` if the revision does not match (i.e. another process is processing this file.)